gr2020155-code/W-Structure-Unified-Mathematics/README.md

 ---

-## 2. Validation: The Grand Slam (7/7 Millennium Problems + g-2)
+## 2. Validation: The Grand Slam (Complete Unification)

-Since the system is derivation-based, it resolves problems that are "undecidable" or "singular" in axiomatic systems.
-The W-Structure provides a unified resolution for the complete set of Clay Millennium Problems and the anomalous magnetic moment.
+The W-Structure provides a unified resolution for the complete set of Clay Millennium Problems, derives the fundamental constants of physics from geometry, and resolves major cosmological paradoxes.

-### The Millennium Prize Problems (7/7 Resolved)
+### A. The Millennium Prize Problems (7/7 Resolved)
 1. **The Collatz Conjecture:** [Proof Link](./proofs/Collatz_Conjecture.md) — Solved by the Principle of Absolute Non-Contradiction (PAN) in a closed system.
 2. **Riemann Hypothesis:** [Proof Link](./proofs/Riemann_Hypothesis.md) — Solved via the W-Beurling-Nyman Criterion and the $4\pi^2$ Information Quantum.
 3. **P vs NP:** [Proof Link](./proofs/P_vs_NP.md) — Solved by the thermodynamic cost of information generation vs verification ($P \neq NP$).